square/Ackbar/README.md

 Testing assertions works by throwing `NSException`s for assertion failures and using Objective-C's `try`/`catch` exception handling functionality to detect and trigger test failures.

 ### Rationale
 Assertion failures typically terminate a process, but this drastically reduces testability.
-To make assertions testable, we need something that can be detected, and also unwinds the stack so other tests can continue to run after detection.
+To make assertions testable, we need something that can be detected, and also unwinds the stack so other execution can continue to run after detection.
 At this time, the best option for this is to use exceptions.

 ### Alternative Designs
 Attaching a 'handler' to each thread a la `NSAssertionHandler` is a non-starter because this can effectively only be used for logging the failure.
 It does not facilitate unwinding the stack.